Green's formula and a Dirichlet-to-Neumann operator for fractional-order pseudodifferential operators

 Further composition rules in the calculus are amply described in \cite{G09} Sect.\ 10.4.
 Let us just recall that when $T=\operatorname{OPT}(t(x',\xi ))$ and $K=\operatorname{OPK}(k(x',\xi ))$, then $S=TK$ is a $\psi $do $S=\OP'(s(x',\xi '))$ on ${\Bbb R}^{n-1}$ with symbol

-Here the {\it plus-integral} $\int^+f(t)\,dt$ is a linear extension of, on one hand, the ordinary integral on ${\Bbb R}$ of functions $f\in L_1({\Bbb R})$ and, on the other hand, the integral over a curve encircling the poles in ${\Bbb C}_+$ when $f(t)$ extends to a meromorphic function of $t$ in ${\Bbb C}_+$.
+(the Leibniz product $\#$ (2.3) is used in the $(x',\xi ')$-variables).
+Here the {\it plus-integral} $\int^+f(t)\,dt$ stands for a linear extension of, on one hand, the ordinary integral on ${\Bbb R}$ of functions $f\in L_1({\Bbb R})$ and, on the other hand, the integral over a curve encircling the poles in ${\Bbb C}_+$ when $f(t)$ extends to a meromorphic function of $t$ in ${\Bbb C}_+$.
 The plus-integral vanishes on $\Cal H^-$.
 It also vanishes on functions in $\Cal H^+$ that are $O(t^{-2})$ at infinity, since the integral can then be turned into an integral over a contour in ${\Bbb C}_-$.